Fatma-Fadel-Waly/medschema/README.md

 * **Patient crypto-currency/blockchain contracts that provide incentives to share (anonymously) data for research**

 ### Challenges
 * Existing insurance political structure/inertia
 * Multiple lab formats
+* Lack of standard tests for cytokines, chemokines, etc
 * Easy input of data into schema
 * Adapting existing data

 ### Data Attributes
+There are many different categories that should be tested at regular intervals in different labs to build a more robust model of our physiology.
+For example, the human immune system is very dynamic and yet ignored by the majority fo clinical doctors and rarely submitted for testing in proximity to illnesses, vaccinations, acupuncture, etc.

 * **time and date**
 * **location** (hospital/clinic, zip_code)